Board of Commissioners

 Department of Health & Human Services Board

-Kalamazoo County Department Human Services meets the second Thursday of each month at the Kalamazoo Department of Human Services offices.
+Kalamazoo County Department Human Services meets the second Wednesday each month at 10 a.m. at the Kalamazoo Department of Human Services offices.
 The Board deals with human services matters within the County.
 Appointments are made for three-year terms of office.
-The Board meets the 2nd Tuesdayof the month at 1 p.m.
 Contact: Kalamazoo County Department of Human Services Director Barb LaRue 269-337-5000.

 Environmental Health Advisory Council